Chronic Pain & Addiction Treatment Program

 help alleviate your pain.

-On-site physical therapy and hydrotherapy
+On-site physical therapy

 improve your flexibility and strength and reduce pain.

 ensure that you can participate fully in your treatment.

 Highlights of the Chronic Pain & Addiction Treatment Program

 We know the toll chronic pain can take on your life.
 Approximately 116 million Americans suffer from chronic or recurrent pain, and, depending on a variety of factors, as many as 40% of those may become addicted to the medication prescribed to treat it.
 Not surprisingly, many also experience depression and anxiety.

 With specialists credentialed in addiction medicine, family medicine, head and neck surgery, and integrative holistic medicine, Caron experts address your chronic pain and treat your substance use disorder.

 Located at Caron Pennsylvania, the Chronic Pain & Addiction Treatment Program has strong staff-to-patient ratios.
 Our treatment team adheres to high quality clinical excellence and uses evidence-based medical interventions.
 Backed by more than 65 years of treating substance use disorder and process addictions, we help you work toward lifelong recovery.